Gas Leaf Blower Ban in US States and Cities

 Louisiana

 Gas leaf blowers are not subject to any state-level restrictions in Louisiana.
-The state allows these devices to be used in all of its cities, and there are no significant local restrictions or regulations.
+The state allows these devices to be used in all its cities, and no significant local restrictions or regulations exist.

 Maine

 Gas-powered leaf blowers are beginning to be considered for regulation or ban in Maine cities like South Portland.
-In South Portland, noise and environmental issues are being discussed, but no final decisions have been made.
+Noise and environmental issues are being discussed in South Portland, but no final decisions have been made.

 • South Portland: The city is considering banning or restricting gas-powered leaf blowers as part of broader environmental and noise reduction policies.